Resources

 When Someone Dies by Tracey Cusick & Simon Hepworth

-BOOK: This book asks the questions that children ask, and answers them in a succinct format.
+REFLECTION: This book asks the questions that children ask, and answers them in a succinct format.
 Simple illustrations and straightforward text are designed to help children through difficult times.

 What on Earth Do You Do When Someone Dies? by Trevor Romain

-BOOK: This book is a simple, insightful, and straight from the heart book for any child who has lost a loved one or other special person.
+REFLECTION: This book is a simple, insightful, and straight from the heart book for any child who has lost a loved one or other special person.

-Diana Crossley, Muddles, Puddles and Sunshine
+Muddles, Puddles and Sunshine by Diana Crossley

-BOOK: A book offering practical and sensitive support for bereaved children.
+REFLECTION: A book offering practical and sensitive support for bereaved children.

 Michael Rosen's Sad Book by Michael Rosen